 David Hayes - Music director

-program Gabrieli - Canzon septimi toni No. 2, from Sacrae symphoniae
+Gabrieli - Canzon septimi toni No. 2, from Sacrae symphoniae

 Franck - Organ Chorale No. 1 in E major